openziti/ziti/doc/transwarp_b1/transwarp_b1.md

 ### Comparing Against TCP

-We can run the scenerio again, swapping in the `tcp` protocol instead of the `westworld3` protocol by invoking the `dilithium tunnel server` and `client` like this:
+We can run the scenario again, swapping in the `tcp` protocol instead of the `westworld3` protocol by invoking the `dilithium tunnel server` and `client` like this:

 ```
 [fedora@ip-10-0-0-217 ~]$ fablab/bin/dilithium tunnel server 0.0.0.0:6262 127.0.0.1:22 -p tcp